smarttdm/ebaas.github.io/_posts/2017-5-3-EnableRoleBasedACL.markdown

 Where the condition:

+{% highlight ruby %}
 $this/Status!="Closed"
+{% endhighlight %}

-Is used by the engine to check if an instance meets the condition.
+is used by the engine to check if an instance meets the condition.
 If true, the rule applies.
 Otherwise, the engine doesn't use it.

 #### Step 5: Save the data model